rybalkinsd/atom/homeworks/HW3/readme.md

 ## What we have
 - You already have a **game model**, implemented in **HW2**.
-- In tecture 8 we discussed how to use websocket for client-server communication.
+- In lecture 8 we discussed how to use websocket for client-server communication.
 We use **Broker.java** as API for sending and receiving messages.
 ## Task
 Implement client-server communication protocol and connect it with model.